pratikpjain/CoderbaziApp/README.md

    - <b>Note</b>: Not following this conventions may lead to error in migratons

-Currently we are deplying the changes on `Railway.app` platform for the trial and testing purpose: https://coderbaziapp-production.up.railway.app/
+Currently we are deploying the changes on `Railway.app` platform for the trial and testing purpose: https://coderbaziapp-production.up.railway.app/